9 Top Companies that Buy Houses for Cash in 2024

 1. House flippers

-House flippers are real estate investors that purchase homes at a discount with the intention of remodeling to add value, then resell those properties quickly for a profit.
-House flippers look for specific improvements to boost equity, such as cosmetic updates, mechanical repairs, an addition, or a change to the layout.
+House flippers are real estate investors who purchase homes at a discount with the intention of remodeling to add value, and then resell those properties quickly for a profit.
+House flippers look for specific improvements to boost equity, such as cosmetic updates, mechanical repairs, additions, or layout changes.

 Holly flips half the homes he purchases and rents out the other half.
 He typically aims for a 10% to 15% return on his investment.